mengruwang-econ/mengruwang-econ.github.io/_pages/research.md

-Prior to my PhD, I worked as a Research Associate at Harvard Business School on *Omnia Juncta in Uno: Foreign Powers and Trademark Protection in Shanghai's Concession Era* (with L. Alfaro, C. Steinwender, M. Chen, G. Bao, and J. Hong), studying how legal institutions shaped firm behavior during the Concession Era.
+Prior to my PhD, I worked as a Research Associate at Harvard Business School on *Omnia Juncta in Uno: Foreign Powers and Trademark Protection in Shanghai's Concession Era* (L. Alfaro, C. Steinwender, M. Chen, G. Bao, and J. Hong), studying how legal institutions shaped firm behavior during the Concession Era.